Services

 Consultations

-Treatment is only considered when both clinical features and biochemistry support a diagnosis of hypogonadism.
+Treatment is only considered when both clinical features and biochemical evidence support a diagnosis of hypogonadism.
 There is no automatic prescribing.

 Step 1: Book Online